Thomas Woodrow Wilson

 Died: February 3, 1924 (aged 67)

-Wilson was elected president of the United States in 1912 and reelected in 1916.
-After Ellen died in 1914, he married Edith Bolling Galt, a widow, in December 1915.
-As president, Wilson was responsible for many social and economic reforms including the passage of the Federal Reserve Act, the Child Labor Reform Act, and legislation that supported unions to ensure fair treatment of working Americans.
-The 19th Amendment was ratified during his second term, guaranteeing all women the right to vote.
+Elected as President of the United States in November 1912, Wilson was inaugurated in March 1913.
+During Wilson’s first term in office, he was responsible for many social and economic reforms including the passage of the Federal Reserve Act, the Child Labor Reform Act, and legislation that supported unions to ensure fair treatment of working Americans.
+It was also during this time that Wilson allowed Jim Crow laws to be put into place in Washington D.C., and allowed the secretary of the treasury and the postmaster general to segregate their departments.

-Wilson is best remembered for his leadership during World War I, and his attempt to establish the League of Nations.
+Wilson may best remembered for his leadership during World War I, and his attempt to establish the League of Nations.
 At the Paris Peace Conference, Wilson proposed “Fourteen Points” as the basis for the peace treaty.
-The final Treaty of Versailles included many of Wilson’s ideas, but the Treaty was voted down by Congress, and the United States never joined the League of Nations.
+The final Treaty of Versailles included many of Wilson’s ideas, but the United States Congress voted down the Treaty, and the United States never joined the League of Nations.
 While touring the country in 1919 to boost public support for the League, Wilson fell ill from exhaustion and suffered a stroke from which he never fully recovered.

 After leaving office in 1921, Wilson and his wife moved to a private residence in northwest Washington, D.C.
 He died there at the age of 67 on 3 February 1924, and is buried in the Washington National Cathedral.